1.1 Sets & Numbers

 Since intervals are sets of real numbers, they can be combined using unions and intersections.

-As before, the union is the all of the two intervals joined together, while the intersection is just where two intervals overlap each other.
+The union is result of combining the two intervals together, while the intersection is only the part where the intervals overlap each other.
 A few examples will illustrate the idea.

 Suppose we have the following intervals.
 What will the union look like?
 Move the blue slider to see the union.